cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 `TestPyPI <The TestPyPI workflow_>`__               ``test-pypi.yml``        Upload the package to TestPyPI_      Push (master)
 =================================================== ======================== ==================================== ===============

+GitHub Actions used by these workflows are managed by Dependabot_.
+When a new version of a GitHub Action becomes available, Dependabot_ will update the workflow and submit a pull request.

 .. _`The Tests workflow`: